 Design begins 2022

 The last 1.6 miles of trail will connect Redmond to Kirkland and Woodinville across NE 124th Street.
-This phase is currently seeking funding and a consultant is being sought for the design to begin in 2022 and construction to be started in 2024.
+This phase is currently is in the design phase, with construction anticipated to start in 2024.

 Completed in 2017